Lennix/HappyAuction/readme.txt

     searches.
 It's necessary to use this option when calling haSearch more than once per minute (unless Blizzard changes this) or you'll get old search results.
-    - amount:       buyout amount. -1 represents empty.
+    - amount:       buyout amount. -1 to clear.
     - randomize:    if true adds small unique random value to amount.
     - status:       true if successful